Bpioszak/AccuWeather-API-App/README.md

 **Important:** Using Live Server is recommended because some browsers block API requests when opening the file directly.

 **Also:** Each free trial key has a limited number of weather searches per day.
+API key is stored in front end rather than backend for simplicity.